MSF-UK/HHOT-Handbook/README.md

-# Hand Hygiene Observation Toolkit Handbook
+# Hand Hygiene Observation Toolkit (HHOT) Guide
-The Explanatory Handbook for the Hand Hygiene Observation Tool.
+How to configure and use the Hand Hygiene Observation Toolkit.

 # Background